 Engaging millennials in the civic life of our community and nation

-The mission of the LWVLA Mauch Millennial Project is to engage young people (aged approximately 16-35) in the civic life of our democracy in the United States in general and specifically in the LWVLA's service area of Union County, PA.
+MISSION and VISION The mission of the LWVLA Mauch Millennial Project is to engage young people (aged approximately 16-35) in the civic life of our democracy in the United States in general and specifically in the LWVLA's service area of Union County, PA.
 The LWVLA envisions that the Project will instill in the young people involved a life-long passion for and engagement in the civic life of our democracy.